 "Some projects benefit from decentralized coordination in which project team members self-organize and self-manage.
 Other projects benefit from centralized coordination with the leadership and guidance of a designated project manager."

-PMs must inspire diverse groups through influence rather than control, requiring emotional intelligence and self-management.
-Delegation based on strengths and development needs, combined with appropriate oversight, ensures quality and alignment.
+PMs must inspire groups through influence rather than control, requiring emotional intelligence and self-management.
+Delegation based on strengths and development needs, combined with appropriate oversight, supports quality and alignment.

-Information exchange is vital—PMs convey information across written, verbal, and visual channels, adapting to different audiences.
+Communication is where team management and day-to-day management converge — PMs convey information across written, verbal, and visual channels, adapting to different audiences.
 Active listening, negotiation, and influence are critical for securing resources and resolving conflicts.
-Organizations benefit from implementing structured PMO frameworks that support PM development.
+Organizations benefit from implementing structured PMO framework that support PM development.

 As Richard Newton, author of "The Project Manager: Mastering the Art of Delivery," observes: